lvunie/scraper_project/README.md

 ####The Scraper program detail:
 The program consists of three mian javascript files as following:

+**1. URL_reader.js:**
-**1. URL_reader.js:**  reads a given URL to find out all its subURLs, then write them to "URL_Output.json".
+Reads a given URL to find out all its subURLs, then write them to "URL_Output.json".

+**2. scraper_category.js:**
-**2. scraper_category.js:** output the information for three types of category item and all their own services title and icons.
+Output the information for three types of category item and all their own services title and icons.
 Write data to category_output/ sort by category title.

 **3. scraper.js:**
 "output":   a folder to store JSON for each **page_three** output.
 "markdown": a folder to store text for *Overview*, *Impact* in markdown(md) format from each **page_three** , download and save picture for "process" section. and also save all *related* icon for each **page_three** URL.
 "related":  download and save all icon for **page_two**.